mids-w203/reading/deviations_from_the_cef.md

-# Deviations from the CEF
+# Foundations of Agnostic Statistics

 Please read *Theorem 2.2.19.
 Properties of Deviations from the CEF* and the proof of the theorem.